How Google May Rank Some Results based on Categorical Quality

 In response to each of these features, each resource may be given a value, and those may be used to give a total score for those resources.
 If the subset of resources meets a threshold value, it will be determined to meet the quality condition for the category.

-Additional features or fewer features may be used to determine the quality for a category.
+Additional features or fewer features may be used to determine the quality of a category.

 The patent goes on to explain the value of different types of quality features.